DanielFL0/DanielFL0.github.io/0x00/src/pages/posts/virtual-machine-01.md

 # What is a virtual machine

-In simple terms, a virtual machine is just a program (emulator) that takes in some bytecode and executes each instruction.
+In simple terms, a virtual machine is a computer program that emulates a computer, more specifically, a computer architecture.

-For some instances this virtual machine can actually emulate the behaviour of existing hardware, some popular examples are one of the many gameboy emulatores, on the other hand, the virtual machine can emulate a new one of it's kind "architecture" like a chip-8 emulator.
+For some instances this virtual machine can actually emulate the behaviour of existing hardware, some popular examples are one of the many gameboy emulators, on the other hand, the virtual machine can emulate a new one of it's kind "architecture" like a chip-8 emulator.

+Many programming languages like Python, Ruby, PHP, use a virtual machine inside the hood to execute their instructions, the main advantage of using this approach is that it allows programs to be portable.
+In some cases, these kind of virtual machines may also be refered as bytecode interpreters.

 # The big idea